kindlyops/havengrc/CONTRIBUTING.md

 simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

+The way you communicate that agreement is by adding a Signed-off-by: declaration to each of your commits.
+This means that you add a line at the bottom of each commit message with a name and email that matches your git config.
+For example:

+Signed-off-by: Elliot Murphy <statik@users.noreply.com>

+One way to add this line is to use the [dco] tool to add a commit-msg hook to your repo configuration.
+This is handy if you use an IDE or GUI tool to make your git commits.

+If you use git from the command line, another way is to edit the .gitmessage file.
+For example, if you already have your name and email set, this will generate the correct file:

+    $ echo "Signed-off-by: `git config --get user.name` <`git config --get user.email`>" > $HOME/.gitmessage

+However you do it, the Signed-off-by line is essential, and commits that are not signed off cannot be accepted into the project.
+This is some extra work the first time you set it up.
+Please know that we appreciate your contribution, and don't hesitate to ask if you need help.

 ## Getting Started

 - Fork the repository on GitHub